sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/2_enums.md

     // ...
 }
 ```
-The AST for this code snippet looks as follows:
+The AST for this snippet looks like this:
 ```text
 |-EnumDecl 0x1b640a490d8 <.\example.cpp:1:1, line:7:1> line:1:12 referenced class Level 'int'
 | |-EnumConstantDecl 0x1b640a491f8 <line:2:5, col:13> col:5 Debug 'Level'